 Learning the basics of support strokes can give you confidence on the water

-A comprehensive introduction for people who wish to learn to paddle either a kayak or a canoe on inland waterways.
-The course programme is designed as an introduction with the aim of giving you confidence to enjoy the excitement and challenge of paddling.
-You will be taught the basic paddle strokes for moving your craft safely and efficiently.
+A introduction for people who wish to learn to paddle either a kayak or a canoe on inland waterways.
+The course programme is designed with the aim of giving you confidence to enjoy the excitement and challenge of paddling.
+You will be shown and have time to practice the basic paddle strokes for moving your craft safely and efficiently.
 While this course is intensive, it is not physically demanding.
 As the course is practially oriented, most of the course time will be spent paddling and practising paddle strokes.

 There will be regular breaks (so bring snacks and water)

 The Basic Skills Award is an intoductory, participation award.

 Basic paddle strokes (for kayak or canoe);

 At the conclusion of the course you will be provided with a certificate of competency and a booklet or disc that covers an introduction to safe paddling and reviews the basic paddle strokes learnt during the session.

 The course is to be carried out on a stretch of outdoor, unheated water.
 Please come appropriately attired for the weather on the day of the course.
 You will be getting wet so a change of clothes is a must bring item.